-Elites, Production and Poverty (EPP) (DIIS, Copenhagen) - has developed a striking synthesis of evidence on the conditions which generate effective state support to productive sectors, including the terms on which industry leaders and state officials interact.
+The research group, Elites, Production and Poverty (EPP) (DIIS, Copenhagen) has developed a striking synthesis of evidence on the conditions which generate effective state support to productive sectors, including the terms on which industry leaders and state officials interact.

 This DRA research stream contributes to the growing discussion about the strengths and limitations of islands or ‘pockets’ of effectiveness in African administrations.
 We focus on the agricultural sectors of the four African countries studied by Tracking Development, plus Ethiopia and Rwanda.
 Central questions are:

 We draw on convergent TD, APPP and EPP findings.
-Both successful and failed facilitation types will be considered.
+Both successful and failed facilitation types are considered.

 Ethiopia, Kenya, Nigeria, Rwanda, Tanzania and Uganda.